MiguelBrav/NotesWasm/README.md

 - Edit Notes: Update existing notes to keep them relevant.
 - Delete Notes: Remove notes you no longer need.
 - Local Storage: Your notes are saved directly in your browser, meaning no external database or server storage is required.
+- Categories: Organize your notes by grouping them into categories.
+Easily create, assign, edit, or delete categories to keep your notes organized and accessible.

 ## Usage example online